 During this second step, do not invest your efforts in the results.
 Make paper diagrams with real indicators.
 Speak with your audience, and define with them, the improvements to be made and the usefulness and value of the graphics you are building.

 Iterate as much as possible, until you come up with a relevant reporting, and keep in mind that, to create a good dashboard, one rule is relevant: a graphic = a message.

 Once you have prioritized your indicators and schematize your graphics, it is time to integrate data volumes, following the graphics and message you have defined.
 This might lead to surprises or questioning the results, and this is an opportunity to renew your feedback process with your employees or associates.

 If you can quite remember, a graphic = a message; therefore, data visualization should not stop only at curves and bars.
 What we call data storytelling, is the ability to tell a story with data, with the aim of simplifying its understanding.

 This phase requires a thorough contextualization: comments, a legend, suitable colors, a glossary… Allow your interlocutors to fully understand the message you are conveying.
 Got it?

-Whether it is for the management of commercial performance or financial communication, it is important to present your department’s performance indicators in a way that it will lead to taking actions.
+Whether it is for the management of commercial performance or financial communication, it is important to present your department’s performance indicators in a way that will lead to taking action.

 For example, let us imagine the financial department has not achieved its objectives.
 How possible is it to help them?
 What were the performances at n-1?
 Is a problem of seasonality or under-performance due to the absence of one of the sales representatives?
 Collect the data and share them into action points.